Go Back

 • Mix all the glaze ingredients together and set aside.

-• For the apple fritters: add the baking powder, flour, caster sugar, milk and egg into a large mixing bowl and whisk until you have a smooth batter.
+• For the apple fritters: add the baking powder, flour, superfine sugar, milk, and egg into a large mixing bowl and whisk until you have a smooth batter.

-• Peel and either finely dice woth a sharp knofe or grate the apple using a box grater.
-Add to the batter with the apple sauce and mix until combined.
+• Peel and either finely dice with a sharp knife or grate the apple using a box grater.
+Add to the batter with the applesauce and mix until combined.

-• Next, pour the vegetable oil into a medium saucepan - it should come at least ½ but not more than ¾ up the side of the pan.
-Place over a medium heat - it is hot enough when a small piece of apple sizzles after being dropped in.
-You can also use a deep-fat fryer and heat the oil to 175C.
+• Next, pour the vegetable oil into a medium saucepan - it should come at least 1/2 but not more than 3/4 up the side of the pan.
+Place over medium heat - it is hot enough when a small piece of apple sizzles after being dropped in.
+You can also use a deep-fat fryer and heat the oil to 345°F (175°C).

 • Once the oil is at the correct temperature, drop in a spoonful of the batter.
 It should puff up a little.
 Cook for 2-3 minutes, or until golden underneath, before carefully flipping over and continuing to fry for around 2 more minutes.
 You don't want to overcrowd the pan as this drops the temperature but frying 3 at a time usually is fine.